Heat Transfer Today

 Partially “dissected” automobile heater core showing twisted tape insert used to promote mixing in the tube fluid

-In this partly “dissected” heater core plastic twisted-tape inserts are seen being used to increase mixing of the liquid on the tube side and thus reducing that contribution to the overall thermal resistance between the liquid and air.
+In this partly “dissected” heater core we note plastic twisted-tape inserts being used to increase mixing of the liquid on the tube side and thus reducing that contribution to the overall thermal resistance between the liquid and air.
 (Photo courtesy of Bo Hosticka)

 Plate Heat Exchangers

-At Cornell University cold water (~ 39oF = 4oC (what’s so special about this particular temperature?)) from 250’ (76m) below the surface of Cayuga Lake is pumped through seven counter-flow plate-and-frame heat exchangers.
+At Cornell University pumps force cold water (~ 39F = 4oC (what’s so special about this particular temperature?)) from 250’ (76m) below the surface of Cayuga Lake through seven very large counter-flow plate-and-frame heat exchangers.
 In these exchangers the cold lake water absorbs heat from a separate, sealed water supply that is pumped to the campus to cool buildings and equipment.

 The heat exchangers used with the Lake Source Cooling Project at Cornell are gasketed plate heat exchangers.
-Another type of plate heat exchanger is the welded plate heat exchanger.
-This type is not designed to be disassembled easily.
+Another type of plate heat exchanger is the welded plate heat exchanger, an example of which is seen below.
+This type is NOT designed to be disassembled easily.

 Welded plate heat exchanger